wix-playground/wix_build_tools/README.md

 <h2 id="overview">Overview</h2>

-This repository contains a set of rules created and used within Wix.
-It was created to solve requirements which did not have an off-the-shelf solutions to cope with challenges at large scale.
-Please note that some offering of this repository might be in an alpha/beta phase, be aware before adopting solutions based on this repository.
+This repository currently contains the `git_cached_repository` rule.
+Please note that this is still in alpha phase.
+Feel free to try it out but be aware that there may still be uncovered cases, and that the API might change.

 | :heavy_exclamation_mark: Preliminary Steps |
 | :--------------------------------------- |